B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 Jewish names on Surinam war monument, Independance Square, Paramaribo, 2007

 - + Rosetje Bramson-Samuels, 29 June 1868.
 For possible relatives see Netje Levie-Samuels (1862), Selly Alexander Gomperts-Samuels (1869) and the Samuels family.
 Her last known address was Arnhemschebovenweg 18, Driebergen.
 Rosetje Bramson was murdered in Sobibor, on 13 March 1943.
-She was 74 years.
-Her name is one of the 10 jewish civilian victims mentioned on the plaque attached to the Surinam war monument on May 4, 2006 (see Surinam in WWII).
+She was 74 years old.
+Her name is one of the 10 Jewish civilian victims mentioned on the plaque attached to the Surinam war monument on May 4, 2006 (see Suriname in WWII).

 - Rebecca Sellina ('Betsy') Bueno Bibaz, 30 September 1890, daughter of Julia Bueno Bibaz, where she lived with her siter Julie.
 On the same day and place like her sister she was murdered in Auschwitz, on 1 July 1944.
 Betsy was 53 years.